ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sourceanalytix/README.md

 * (DutchmanNL) changed logic from intervall polling to handle calculations based on state updates (beta testing, not if suitable for all situations)
 * (DutchmanNL) fixed issue incorrect states are added to monitoring
 * (DutchmanNL) fixed issue calculation not stopped when state removed from monitoring
-* (DutchmanNL) always store all current meassurements to values of cathegorie regardless setting year etc
+* (DutchmanNL) always store all current measurements to values of categories regardless setting year etc
-* (DutchmanNL) code cleanup and optiomalisation
+* (DutchmanNL) code cleanup and optimisation
-* (DutchmanNL) added logging option "satus notification"
+* (DutchmanNL) added logging option "status notification"
-* (DutchmanNL) implement new translation mechanisme
+* (DutchmanNL) implement new translation mechanism

 ### 0.1.9